saucelabs/sauce-docs/docs/secure-connections/sauce-connect/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::caution Always use the latest version
+:::caution Always use latest version
 Using older Sauce Connect versions may impact your ability to launch a tunnel or cause other technical issues.
 Download the latest version [here](/secure-connections/sauce-connect/installation/).
 :::